filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 ### Solution

 **TO DO** STEPS:
-- **Create an github account by entering email, password and username**
+- **Create an github account** by entering email, password and username

-- **Verify our account by entering code sent on email.**
+- **Verify our account** by entering code sent on email.

-- **Login to our github account**
+- **Login** to our github account

-- **Choose create repository and give the repostory name.**
+- **Choose create repository** and give the repostory name.

-- **After creating new repository, we see all required commands to push already existing and new repository** (we follow the commands for creating new repository):
+- **After creating new repository** we see all commands required to push already existing and new repository (we follow the commands for creating new repository):
 ```
 echo "# Programming-Languages" >> README.md
 git init